radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 #### CPLDS-monitoring

 The cplds-monitoring data collector returns information about the automatic synchronization process from LDAP backends to RadiantOne Universal Directory stores.

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 The following are the propertyID names and descriptions returned by this collector:

 - source – the data source(s) where changes are detected and synchronized to destination RadiantOne naming contexts.
 - destination – target naming context.
 - lastSyncTime – the last time synchronization was run.
 - lastChangesTime – the last time synchronization was run and changes were detected and applied.
 - numOfChanges – the number of changes applied in the last synchronization run.
 - fileChangeTime – the creation time of the LDIF file from the data source.
 This file is used by the change detection process to determine what data needs synchronized.

 #### Datasource-status

 The datasource-status data collector returns information about the data source and its status based on if the RadiantOne node can connect to it.

->**Note - This data collector does NOT require the RadiantOne servcie to be running to return information.**
+>[!note] This data collector does NOT require the RadiantOne servcie to be running to return information.

 For each data source, the following properties are returned.

 - datasourceTypeInt – has a value of 1 for LDAP data sources, a value of 3 for JDBC databases, and a value of 7 for custom data sources.
 - datasourceUrl – the URL configured for the data source.
 - status – a value of false indicates the RadiantOne service on the node cannot connect to the data source.
 A value of true indicates the RadiantOne service on the node can successfully connect to the data source.
 A value of N/A indicates the connection cannot be tested, which is the case for custom data sources.

 #### Event-log

 The event-log data collector returns information about recent events (eventType) like persistent cache initialization failures and refresh events that fail for a given RadiantOne node (nodeId) and naming context (namingDN). eventType has a value of PCACHE for persistent cache related events and SERVER for all other events.

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 The following properties (propertyID) are returned for each periodic persistent cache refresh event.

 - date – timestamp providing the date and time the persistent cache refresh failure occurred.
 - syncDiffPct - The percentage of which the validation threshold has been exceeded.
 If the failure was not due to a validation threshold, then the value is -1.
 In the example shown below, the validation threshold was exceeded by 10%.
 - levelName – RadiantOne log level associated with the error.
 - message – the error message associated with a periodic persistent cache refresh failure.
 An example would be: [Storage Periodic Refresh - o=companyprofiles] Refresh failed: javax.naming.PartialResultException: [LDAP: error code 9 - Error on xjoin inetOrgPerson -vdAPPHR: [LDAP: error code 1 - Exception occured on examples :
 The request to acquire more resource failed: ABORTED: the access to the new resource server cannot go through.]]